-- Regular and active participation - Preparing the sessions by reading the main text - Taking over 1 presentation and preparing/chairing 1 session - Writing a term paper which includes conducting an own empirical analysis
+- Regular and active participation - · Preparing the sessions by reading the main text - Taking over 1 presentation and preparing/chairing 1 session

 Details

 Sessions and main text

 • Each session is devoted to a core topic.
 Prior to each session a main text connected to that topic has to be read by every participant as a basis for discussion.